 Social media technology is evolving and no policy or procedure can address all situations and circumstances that may arise.
-Faculty, Staff, and Students of Edgewood College adhere to policies outlined in the Faculty, Staff, and Student Handbooks, and in the Acceptable Use Policy.
+Faculty, staff, and students at Edgewood University adhere to policies outlined in the Faculty, Staff, and Student Handbooks, and in the Acceptable Use Policy.
 Any circumstances that may arise will be followed up using the procedures identified in the above- mentioned handbooks and Acceptable Use Policy.